-Money: meaning, functions of Money; Inflation meaning, effects of inflation on the functioning of the economy (in brief).
+Money: meaning, functions of Money; Inflation - meaning, effects of inflation on the functioning of the economy (in brief).
 Banking: Commercial Banks - functions; Central Bank - functions; quantitative and qualitative credit control measures adopted by RBI.

-A basic understanding of the concepts of money, its functions (only the primary and secondary functions of money).
-Meaning and types of inflation to be discussed (Creeping, Walking, Running and Hyper-inflation).
-The impact of inflation on various economic entities such as fixed income groups and producers are to be explained very briefly.
+A basic understanding of the concepts of money, its functions (elaborate explanation of primary and secondary functions and a brief explanation of Contingent functions).

-Definitions of Commercial and Central banksdifference between the two.
+Meaning and types of inflation to be discussed (Creeping, Walking, Running and Hyperinflation).
+The impact of inflation on various economic entities such as debtors and creditors, fixed income groups and producers are to be explained very briefly.
+Definition of Commercial and Central Banks and differences between the two; Functions of commercial banks and functions of RBI - qualitative and quantitative controls used by the RBI as part of its credit control measures should be explained.